MacavityT/REF-VLM/README.md

-Official PyTorch implementation of "Unified Instruction Tuning for Extensible Open-Ended Visual Decoding" [CVPR 2025 under review].
+Official PyTorch implementation of "REF-VLM: Triplet-Based Referring Paradigm for Unified Visual Decoding" [ICCV 2025 under review].

 ## Updates
 <!-- - **28 Feb, 2024** :boom::boom: Our paper has been accepted by CVPR 2024! 🎉